Józef Haller: World War II

 After World War II broke out, Haller managed to make his way through Romania, to France, where he offered himself to serve General Władysław Sikorski's government, which was about to be formed.
 He also led the Intergovernmental Committee for Registration.
 On the first days of November 1939 he entered the government as a Minister without Portfolio.
 At the turn of the years 1939–1940, he travelled again to the US, but this time to encourage American Polonia to join the Polish Army, which was being formed in France.

 After the fall of the government in France, Haller reached Great Britain, through Spain and Portugal.
 In Great Britain during the years 1940–1943, he was a Minister of Education in the Polish Government-in-Exile.

 Postwar

 After the war Józef Haller decided to remain abroad and settled in London for good, where, steeped in the legend of the "Blue General", he died on 4 June 1960 at the age of 86.
 He was buried in the Gunnersbury cemetery.
-Thanks to the initiative of the Polish Scouts from "Whites" team, his ashes were returned to Poland on 23 April 1993 and are now kept in a crypt in St. Agnieszka's garrison church in Kraków.
+Thanks to the initiative of the Polish Scouts from "Whites" team, his ashes were returned to Poland on 23 April 1993 and are now kept in a crypt in St. Agnes’ garrison church in Kraków.